Who We Are

-- House of Worship were finally considered "Essential Services".
+- House of Worship was finally considered "Essential Services."

-- Church Security Team established and David Hastings was appointed Ministry Director.
+- Church Security Team was established, and David Hastings was appointed Ministry Director.

 - Ordained two deacons (Thomas Phillips and Delton Young).

-- St. John became one of the hub-sites for a drive thru of the 1st and 2nd dose of the Moderna COVID-19 vaccinations.
+- St. John became one of the hub sites for a drive-thru of the 1st and 2nd doses of the Moderna COVID-19 vaccinations.